autoamnesia/all-perk-streak/README.md

 ## Features ✨
 - Track your perk progression for both Killers and Survivors
-- Keep Perk Builds Saved for future runs
+- Keep Perk Builds Saved for Future runs
 - Simple, clean interface
 - Easy to self-host
 - Customizable with new characters and perks